jeremy-duke-nus/python-workshop/_episodes/02-installations.md

 conda create -n introductory_python python=3.12
 ```

 This will create a new `conda` environment called `introductory_python`.
-Importantly, we had also told `conda` to download and install the python version 3.12 (`python=3.12`).
+Importantly, we had also told `conda` to download and install the Python version 3.12 (`python=3.12`).
 The ability to specify exact versions is important for reproducibilty -- as software packages are updated, some of the internals might change and become incompatible with other software packages we are using.
 In some cases, functions are deprecated or their behaviours changed.
 For that reason, it always pays to be mindful of which software versions we are using in our work.
 We can create a file called `requirements.txt` which captures all the software packages and version numbers in our environment so that someone else can reproduce our work entirely.

 Once you have created a new environment, we will activate the environment by doing the following: